How should my pizza products be stored?

 A: Yes.
 We recommend you mix the dough and let it rise 2 hours.
 Then, cover the dough well and freeze.
-On the day you want to cook, take the dough out of the freezer and let sit room temp for 6-10 hours, until thawed and rising again.
-As long as the dough is covered well and not getting ‘freezer burn’, it should last a couple of weeks in the freezer with no issues.
+On the day you want to cook, take the dough out of the freezer and let sit room temp for 6-10, until thawed and rising again.
+As long as the dough is covered well and not getting ‘freezer burn’, it should last at least few weeks in the freezer with no issues.
 With proper storage, you could get months out of it.
 Because our dough is intended for same day use, times and results will vary widely.
 You can also freeze par-baked crusts and if stored properly, they will keep for a long time.

 What kind of cheese should I use?

 A: We recommend high quality and high fat cheeses with no anti-caking additives.
 Many pre-shredded cheeses use cellulose, which is wood pulp.
 If your cheese is burning, it’s the cellulose burning, not the cheese.
 If necessary, hand shred good quality cheeses, to avoid that issue.
 Whole milk mozzarella is a great choice, but don’t be afraid to get creative.
 Lots of options out there, which help create unique and awesome pizzas.

 Why is my dough sticky and hard to work with?